luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-Aspire-Microservice-SQLServer/README.md

-# How to create with .NET Aspire a Blazor WebAssambly application consuming a MicroService CRUD SQL Server
+# How to create with Aspire .NET9 Blazor WebAssambly application consuming a MicroService CRUD SQL Server

-## 1. Create a Blazor WebAssembly application
+## 1. Create a Blazor WebAssembly application with Visual Studio 2022

 We verify the project folder and files structure